Discussing life insurance can be uncomfortable, yet it’s essential for many to consider securing a basic policy.

 $100,000 10-Year Term Life for Females

-A 15-year term can be a happy midpoint between a 10-year and a more extended 20-year plan.
+If you need coverage for a longer time, a 15-year term can be a happy midpoint between 10 and 20-year plans.

-A 15-year term plan is often ideal for couples who want to cover a small $100,000 mortgage balance with a 15-year amortization schedule.
+For instance, 15-year term plans are often ideal for couples who want to cover a small mortgage or home equity loans.

-Please look at the average 100k term life insurance rates for males and females.
+If you would like specific sample rates, please look at the average 100k term insurance rates for males and females below.

 $100,000 20-Year Term Life for Males